 - The top 10 insurers accounted for 87.2% share of the Asia-Pacific’s motor insurance premiums

-After registering 0.4% growth in 2020, APAC region’s motor insurance industry is expected to report strong recovery with 5.1% growth in 2021.
+After registering 0.4% growth, APAC region’s motor insurance industry is expected to report strong recovery with 5.1% growth.
 Recovery in vehicle sales, new product development coupled with the easing of lockdown restrictions will support demand for motor insurance.

-Recovery in vehicle sales in 2021 is mainly driven by growing sales of electric vehicles (EV) as many economies aim to phase out internal combustion engine vehicles as part of their climate goals.
+Recovery in vehicle sales is mainly driven by growing sales of electric vehicles (EV) as many economies aim to phase out internal combustion engine vehicles as part of their climate goals.

-For instance, Singapore aims to phase out diesel-powered vehicles by 2025, as a result, EV sales rose by over 80% during January–September 2022.
+For instance, Singapore aims to phase out diesel-powered vehicles by 2025, as a result, EV sales rose by over 80%.

 Motor insurance in Asia-Pacific, premiums and grow